John Fiala

-John Charles Fiala (born November 25, 1973) is an American former professional football linebacker who played from 1998 to 2002 with the Pittsburgh Steelers of the National Football League (NFL).
+John Charles Fiala (born November 25, 1973) is an American former professional football player who was a linebacker with the Pittsburgh Steelers of the National Football League (NFL) from 1998 to 2002.

-Fiala attended Lake Washington High School in Kirkland, Washington, and then the University of Washington.
-He was drafted by the Miami Dolphins in the sixth round of the 1997 NFL draft, but did not play for the Dolphins.
+Fiala attended Lake Washington High School in Kirkland, Washington, and then played college football for the Washington Huskies.
+He was selected by the Miami Dolphins in the sixth round of the 1997 NFL draft, but did not play for the Dolphins.
 Fiala signed with the Steelers as a free agent in 1998.
 From 1999 to 2002, he was a special teams captain for the Steelers.
 The Steelers released Fiala in 2002; although the Houston Texans offered him a contract for 2003, he chose to retire instead.